> >From: "David Crockett Williams" <gear2000@lightspeed.net>

 > >Express your concern that the DOJ handle this

-> >non-violently, with sensitivity to the Elders and different
+> >non-violently, with sensitivity to the Elders and different culture of

 the